hdfsyu/chatgpttts/README.md

 ## Running

-type `pip install -r requirements.txt` and then type `python main.py` or `python3 main.py` something like that.
+type `python -m venv venv` then open the activate script in the venv folder which could be venv\Scripts\activate or venv\bin\activate, type `pip install -r requirements.txt` and then type `python main.py` or `python3 main.py` something like that.

 # Notes